How to Build Good Subcontractor Relationships

 - Be clear that all changes that affect the schedule will be communicated to the general contractor or manager ASAP.

-- Explain expectations of how the subcontractor is to clean up during and after they work in an area.
-Example: broom clean or vacuum clean and where to put the waste.
+- Explain expectations of how the subcontractor is supposed to clean up during and after they work in an area.

 - Spell out any vehicle parking and material delivery rules.